 License requirement outputs are advisory only.
 Always verify license requirements, license exceptions, and country-specific restrictions against official BIS/EAR sources before making any export decision.
 Official sources:

-This tool checks whether a specific ECCN and destination country combination may be eligible for one or more EAR license exceptions — including TMP (Temporary Imports/Exports), STA (Strategic Trade Authorization), ENC (Encryption), and GOV (Government).
+This tool checks whether a specific ECCN and destination country combination may be eligible for one or more EAR license exceptions — including LVS (Low-Value Shipments), TMP (Temporary Imports/Exports), STA (Strategic Trade Authorization), ENC (Encryption), GOV (Government), GBS (Group B Countries), TSU (Technology and Software Unrestricted), and APR (Additional Permissive Re-exports).

 How to Use